bunsanweb/bunsanweb/architecture.md

-# Architecture of Bunsan
+# Architecture of bunsanweb

 The Web essentially forms a single document network in that documents can be linked over their server boundaries, and everyone can use them freely via any route with their browsers.

-Bunsan takes into account the unique aspects of these fundamental concepts with its programming architecture.
+The "bunsanweb" takes into account the unique aspects of these fundamental concepts with its programming architecture.
-With Bunsan, both providers and users of programs can make freely connectable relationships on a universal network such as the Web.
+With bunsanweb, both providers and users of programs can make freely connectable relationships on a universal network such as the Web.

-A **program** on Bunsan is defined as an entity which can asynchronously access other **program**s with their URIs.
+A **program** on bunsanweb is defined as an entity which can asynchronously access other **program**s with their URIs.
 To realize these **program**s, one requirement is a mechanism for interacting with repeated calls with other programs through hyperlinked URIs in **document**s that are also passed by the programs accessed with such URIs.
-On Bunsan, to achieve such a mechanism, its technologies are designed as an extension of standard browser-side Web technologies, not server-side ones.
+On bunsanweb, to achieve such a mechanism, its technologies are designed as an extension of standard browser-side Web technologies, not server-side ones.

-For asynchronous entry points that drive these **program**s, Bunsan offers the **hashnet**; a network of universal events.
+For asynchronous entry points that drive these **program**s, bunsanweb offers the **hashnet**; a network of universal events.
 On the **hashnet**, event consumers are not restricted by specific targets such as event publishers or event queues.
 A model of the **hashnet** is only publishing and subscribing to